hormoz-lab/CARLIN/README.md

     analyze_CARLIN(..., 'max_molecules', N) considers (at most) the N denoised UMIs with the most reads, for calling alleles.
 For CFG_TYPE='BulkDNA', N is the number of cells in the sample.
-For CFG_TYPE='BulkRNA', N is the number of transcripts (if unsure, 10x the number of cells is suitable guess).
+For CFG_TYPE='BulkRNA', N is the number of transcripts (if unsure, 10x the number of cells is a suitable guess).
 Default is inf.

     For single-cell sequencing runs of the CARLIN amplicon (CFG_TYPE='sc*'):